MattAlp/mattalp.github.io/content/blog/dispatch-chains/index.md

 As a consequence of this paradigm, Ruby must look up the method instructions you wish to invoke every time that you request to call a method by name, which is a costly operation involving traversing the object’s ancestry to ascertain if and where the method itself can be executed from.
 In the interest of performance, this process is sped up by caching the results of these lookups and removing the need for redundant work.

-In most implementations of Ruby, this is done via inline caching.
-Historically, this is done in CRuby/MRI through the use of a “global method state (number)” and a “class serial number”.
+In most implementations of Ruby, this is done via [inline caching](https://en.wikipedia.org/wiki/Inline_caching), a method lookup optimization originating in Smalltalk.
+Historically, this is done in CRuby/MRI through the use of a “global method number” and a “class serial number”.
 As shown in Aaron Patterson's [article on in inline caching in MRI](https://tenderlovemaking.com/2015/12/23/inline-caching-in-mri.html), the global method state is a global serial number that gets incremented whenever class definitions are mutated.
 The class serial number is a number derived from the class of whichever object is receiving a method call at a specific call site.
 This can be illustrated by running the following Ruby code (before Ruby 3+, as things work a little differently there):

 ```
 p RubyVM.stat